gergelypolonkai/gergelypolonkai.github.io/_drafts/writing-a-gnome-shell-extension.md

         "description": "Display current planet positions"
     }

-As soon as this file is ready, you can restart your Shell (Alt-F2, enter the command `r`), and load the extension with e.g. the GNOME Tweak Tool.

-This little label showing the static text “Planets” is pretty boring, so let’s add some content.
+As soon as this file is ready, you can restart your Shell (press Alt-F2 and enter the command `r`), and load the extension with e.g. the GNOME Tweak Tool.
+You will see the Planets button on the right.
+This little label showing the static text “Planets”, however, is pretty boring, so let’s add some action.